lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/python_virtual_environments.md

     copied from `alpha_centauri.md`.
 Please remove there if this article is finished

-Virtual environments allow users to install additional python packages and create an isolated runtime environment.
+Virtual environments allow users to install additional python packages and create an isolated run-time environment.
 We recommend using `virtualenv` for this purpose.

 ```console
 marie@login$ srun --partition=alpha-interactive --nodes=1 --cpus-per-task=1 --gres=gpu:1 --time=01:00:00 --pty bash